minindupasan/micromouse-v2/README.md

 1. **USB Type-C**: Used for firmware updates and communication with a PC.
 2. **UART**: Serial communication for debugging and data logging.
 3. **SWD**: For flashing firmware and debugging using STLink.

+> [!TIP]
+> Use a USB-to-UART converter for easy debugging via UART.

+> [!CAUTION]
+> Ensure the baud rate for UART communication matches between the car and the debugging tool.

 ---